 Across more than a decade of experience as a tax and estate planning attorney, Capital Group wealth strategist Leslie Geller witnessed too many sophisticated, highly educated women still end up stuck in difficult financial situations following the death of a spouse or a divorce.
+The culprit?
+Not enough attention paid to their estate planning details.

 Most wives outlive their husbands, yet only one-third of married women indicate being responsible for long-term financial decisions.1 Considering that eight in ten women will become solely responsible for their financial well-being at some point in their lifetimes,1 Geller set out to help them avoid the most common pitfalls she saw.